Estimating Shapley Effects in Big-Data Emulation and Regression Settings using Bayesian Additive Regression Trees: Review of posterior contraction

-Though the right hand side of \eqref{eq:modelSOT} is piecewise constant, \cite{jeong2023art} shows that under certain conditions, BART can approximate the unknown function $f_0$ (which itself need not be piecewise constant) arbitrarily closely with attractive posterior contraction rates.
 After reviewing the concept of contraction rates, we state for convenience the conditions made in the theorems of \cite{jeong2023art} that our contraction-rate results rely on.
 Because these conditions are not the focus of this paper, we leave discussion of the context behind these conditions to \cite{jeong2023art}.